fedspendingtransparency/usaspending-api/usaspending_api/api_docs/markdown/using_the_api.md

   * `matched_objects` - Only exists if `matched_objects` was specified in the request.
 An object broken up by specified `fields` with matching objects from the autocomplete query stored in arrays.

 ### Geographical Hierarchy Queries <a name="geographical-hierarchy-queries"></a>
-This is a special type of autocomplete query which allows users to search for geographical locations in a hierarchy.
+This is a special type of autocomplete query that allows users to search for geographical locations in a hierarchy.

 #### Body
 ```